U.S. Companies Uncertain Of NAFTA Trading Under Trump Administration

 Hatch says Kansas City Southern serves about a dozen other Mexican auto assembly plants, so losing one new one isn't crushing.
 But he says Trump is upending carefully laid plans, on both sides of the border.

 "For Kansas City Southern, it's been very painful," Hatch says.
 "They've done everything they could.
 They've invested a lot of money.
 They've created a really good network.
-So, all of the sudden, you're playing some kind of complicated game, and you get right to the point where you're going to be a leader in the game, and they say, 'Ah, sorry, here's a new set of rules.' "
+So, all of the sudden, you're playing some kind of complicated game, and you get right to the point where you're going to be a leader in the game, and they say, 'Ah, sorry, here's a new set of rules.'"

 Of course, NAFTA has long inspired fierce opposition, traditionally from the left, and opponents argue that a "new set of rules" is long overdue.
 NAFTA's been in place for almost a quarter of a century.
 Its critics say the agreement has cost hundreds of thousands of American jobs, and depressed American wages.

 Supporters say the trade agreement has boosted trade with Mexico enormously, and kept prices down for consumers.
-Andrew Selee, vice president at the Woodrow Wilson Center argues that the free flow of capital and goods has actually preserved a lot of North American manufacturing.
+Andrew Selee, vice president at the Woodrow Wilson Center, argues that the free flow of capital and goods has actually preserved a lot of North American manufacturing.

 "Getting closer together in trade is a good thing for all the economies," Selee says.
 "We're able to compete against Europe and Asia, and other parts of the world.